yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 ## Calculate the Merkle tree

-For this guide, we use a [Merkle tree](root://the-tangle/0.1/concepts/the-coordinator.md#milestones) with a depth of 16, which allows us to run compass for 45 days at 1-minute-milestone intervals.
+For this guide, we use a [Merkle tree](root://the-tangle/0.1/concepts/the-coordinator.md#milestones) with a depth of 16, which allows Compass to send milestones for around 45 days, depending on the interval between them.
+The interval between milestones depends on two factors:

+* The `tick` interval that Compass waits between creating, signing, and sending a bundle
+* The length of time it takes to create, sign and send a bundle

 :::info:
-The higher the depth, the longer the Merkle tree generation takes.
+The higher the depth, the longer it takes to create the Merkle tree.

-So, a depth of 24 would allow Compass to send milestones for over 31 years, but it would take a long time to generate the Merkle tree.
-A depth of 8 would allow Compass to send milestones for only a couple of hours, but it would take only seconds to generate the Merkle tree.
+So, a depth of 24 would allow Compass to send milestones for over 31 years, but it would take a long time to create the Merkle tree.
+A depth of 8 would allow Compass to send milestones for only a couple of hours, but it would take only seconds to create the Merkle tree.
 :::

-The Compass repository includes a tool to generate a Merkle tree and save it in a `data` directory for Compass to use later on.
+The Compass repository includes a tool to create a Merkle tree and save it in a `data` directory for Compass to use later on.

 1. Clone the Compass GitHub repository